New Jersey Supervised Visitation Lawyer

 If one party believes that the actions of the other parent could place their child in danger if entrusted to their care, they may be able to request supervised visits.
 If you are facing this situation, a New Jersey supervised visitation lawyer could explain how a third party could be a stabilizing influence during a parent’s scheduled visits and help you reach a set of rules that you are comfortable with.

 Supervised visitation occurs when an individual who has been awarded parenting time by a child custody agreement is not permitted to be left alone with their child.
 In these cases, another person is required to accompany them during their parental visit to ensure that the child is safe and that the parent is acting appropriately.
 This form of parenting time differs from typical visitation, as usually there is no requirement that there be an additional person during visits, and the parent is free to exercise time with their child as they see fit.

 In most cases, there is not a specified requirement for supervised visitation, but it can be requested if one parent has a compelling reason to fear for the child’s safety if they are left alone with their other parent.
-A skilled supervised visitation attorney in New Jersey could help a parent pursue this request.
+A skilled supervised visitation attorney could help a New Jersey parent pursue this request.

 Reasons for Supervised Visitation